Lids Careers | Opportunities in Retail & Sports Merchandise

 • Marketing Intern

 These interns work on brainstorming sessions, competitive research, and content creation.
-They support email marketing, social media, and branding projects while learning professional tools and workflows.
+They support email marketing, social media, and branding projects.

 • Customer Experience Representative

 This role helps with phone calls and online inquiries.
-It involves troubleshooting orders, responding to feedback, and working with logistics and store teams to improve the customer journey.
+It involves troubleshooting orders, responding to feedback, and working with logistics and store teams.

 • Discounted pricing on hats, gear, and customized embroidery